chemfiles/chemfiles.f03/doc/reference.rst

     The initialization routine are ``open`` and ``with_format``, and the memory liberation routine is ``close``.

-.. f:subroutine:: open(filename, mode, [, status])
+.. f:subroutine:: open(filename, mode, , [status])

     Open a trajectory file.

-    :parameter string filename: The path to the trajectory file
+    :argument string filename: The path to the trajectory file
-    :parameter string mode: The opening mode: "r" for read, "w" for write and  "a" for append.
+    :argument string mode: The opening mode: "r" for read, "w" for write and  "a" for append.
     :optional integer status [optional]: The status code

-.. f:subroutine:: with_format(filename, mode, [, status])
+.. f:subroutine:: with_format(filename, mode, , [status])

     Open a trajectory file using a given format to read the file.

-    :parameter string filename: The path to the trajectory file
+    :argument string filename: The path to the trajectory file
-    :parameter string mode: The opening mode: "r" for read, "w" for write and  "a" for append.
+    :argument string mode: The opening mode: "r" for read, "w" for write and  "a" for append.
-    :parameter string format: The format to use
+    :argument string format: The format to use
     :optional integer status [optional]: The status code

-.. f:subroutine:: read(frame[, status])
+.. f:subroutine:: read(frame, [status])

     Read the next step of the trajectory into a frame

-    :parameter chfl_frame frame: A frame to fill with the data
+    :argument chfl_frame frame: A frame to fill with the data
     :optional integer status [optional]: The status code

-.. f:subroutine:: read_step(step, frame[, status])
+.. f:subroutine:: read_step(step, frame, [status])

     Read a specific step of the trajectory in a frame

-    :parameter integer step: The step to read
+    :argument integer step: The step to read
-    :parameter chfl_frame frame: A frame to fill with the data
+    :argument chfl_frame frame: A frame to fill with the data
     :optional integer status [optional]: The status code

-.. f:subroutine:: write(frame[, status])
+.. f:subroutine:: write(frame, [status])

     Write a frame to the trajectory.

-    :parameter chfl_frame frame: the frame which will be writen to the file
+    :argument chfl_frame frame: the frame which will be writen to the file
     :optional integer status [optional]: The status code

-.. f:subroutine:: set_topology(topology[, status])
+.. f:subroutine:: set_topology(topology, [status])

     Set the topology associated with a trajectory.
 This topology will be used when reading and writing the files, replacing any topology in the frames or files.

-    :parameter chfl_topology topology: The new topology to use
+    :argument chfl_topology topology: The new topology to use
     :optional integer status [optional]: The status code

-.. f:subroutine:: set_topology_file(filename[, status])
+.. f:subroutine:: set_topology_file(filename, [status])

     Set the topology associated with a trajectory by reading the first frame of ``filename``; and extracting the topology of this frame.

-    :parameter string filename: The file to read in order to get the new topology
+    :argument string filename: The file to read in order to get the new topology
     :optional integer status [optional]: The status code

-.. f:subroutine:: cell(cell[, status])
+.. f:subroutine:: cell(cell, [status])

     Set the unit cell associated with a trajectory.
 This cell will be used when reading and writing the files, replacing any unit cell in the frames or files.

-    :parameter chfl_cell cell: The new cell to use
+    :argument chfl_cell cell: The new cell to use
     :optional integer status [optional]: The status code

-.. f:subroutine:: nsteps(nsteps[, status])
+.. f:subroutine:: nsteps(nsteps, [status])

     Get the number of steps (the number of frames) in a trajectory.

-    :parameter integer nsteps: This will contain the number of steps
+    :argument integer nsteps: This will contain the number of steps
     :optional integer status [optional]: The status code

-.. f:subroutine:: sync(status)
+.. f:subroutine:: sync([status])

     Flush any buffered content to the hard drive.

     :optional integer status [optional]: The status code

-.. f:subroutine:: close(status)
+.. f:subroutine:: close([status])

     Close a trajectory file, and free the associated memory